1985 Borobudur bombing: Investigation and arrests

 Around two months of investigation did not see conclusive results, with the authorities interrogating around 50 people who were eventually released due to insufficient evidence.
 A breakthrough came when an explosion occurred on a Pemudi Express Bus in Banyuwangi and resulted in the arrest of Abdulkadir Ali Al-Habsyi who provided the key to the unravelling of the network of perpetrators, which included Achmad Muladawila and Abdulkadir Braja who were subsequently arrested.
 Authorities also identified Husein Ali Al Habsyi and Ibrahim Djawad as key figures in the attack.

 The perpetrators’ motivations for the attack included revenge for the killing of Muslim protestors in Tanjung Priok and opposition to the government’s enforcement of Pancasila.
-It is believed that the militants saw Borobudur as a symbol of kufr (‘disbelief’) and attacked it to defy the government for making it a national monument, perceiving it as a symbol of idol worship.
-Indeed, Ibrahim Djawad had said during a lecture that the government deliberately carried out the restoration of Borobudur to ‘compete with the purity of Islam’.
+It is believed that the militants saw Borobudur as a symbol of kufr ("disbelief") and idolatry, attacking it to defy the government for making it a national monument.
+Indeed, Ibrahim Djawad had said during a lecture that the government deliberately carried out the restoration of Borobudur to "compete with the purity of Islam".

-Abdulkadir Ali Al-Habsyi and Achmad Muladawila were sentenced to 20 years in prison, while Abdulkadir Braja received 13 years.
-Husein Ali Al Habsyi was sentenced to life imprisonment, but was granted clemency and released in 1999 by President B. J. Habibie’s administration.
+Abdulkadir Ali Al-Habsyi and Achmad Muladawila were each sentenced to 20 years in prison, while Abdulkadir Braja received 13 years.
+Husein Ali Al Habsyi was sentenced to life imprisonment, but was granted clemency by President B. J. Habibie and released in 1999.
 Meanwhile, Ibrahim Djawad was among those who escaped arrest by going abroad.